cameronmclean/hyperPatterns/hyperPatterns.md

 will try saveing as tmp file and then sending back - inefficient but will work, and we're not expecting high traffic here..
 YEp - as predicited this way works a treat. probably best to update 'pattern' doc forces new doc list here too...

+OK - slowly working on wrangling we have body, forces, authors working > except now the patternview breaks the server as pictograms can't be found. we get a "Can't set headers after they are sent" which means probably that node after not findng the force img (which it should) tries to send a 404, but somwhere else must have also set/sent a response....